 The reality is that these ancient systems hinder corporate innovation.
 Most of the legacy systems are not built for future needs and don’t support growth.
 Companies are unable to change or improve their processes because the system can not follow – making it hard to get out of the “old way of thinking”.

 Today, no company can survive forcing its employees to use Word 2007 on an aging desktop computer.
 Instead, they should try experimenting with more modern hardware and software tools — not only your team will thank you for it, but the company profits too.

-Corporates have lots of potential — with enormous research labs, sky-high budgets and loads of talent, it’s hard to argue otherwise.
-So start innovating.
+Corporates have lots of potentials — with enormous research labs, sky-high budgets, and loads of talent, it’s hard to argue otherwise.
+So start corporate innovation.